 Instant transactions to these accounts require seamless movement of nuanced information with no errors.
 To accomplish this, financial institutions implementing RTP must speak the same language.
 In the RTP realm, this can be done by requiring parties to utilize ISO 20022—a standard that dictates how information is transferred between financial institutions.
 (Think of it as a manual that standardizes the terms and processes used when banks “talk” to each other.)

-This allows RTP payments to transmit faster and it also offers greater security to all parties on the network.
+Payment information is also exchanged in an open-loop system, which enables inter-bank transfers.This allows RTP payments to transmit faster, and it also offers greater security to all parties on the network.
+Rather than relying on a prepaid balance, RTPs are directly connected to personal accounts.

-Benefits of Real-Time Payments
+Benefits of real-time payments

 Real-time payments are the latest big leap ahead in digital payments technology.
-Fast settlements have huge impacts on funds availability (obviously).
+Fast settlements have huge impacts on funds availability.
 For individuals or businesses that need those immediate turnarounds, RTPs have a significant impact.
 We’ve all faced emergencies that require immediate access to funds.
 And better cash management can transform businesses.

 Faster communication between parties also promotes a smoother customer experience.
 In the business-to-business (B2B) sector, increased transparency around the arrival of funds makes parties move faster and with more confidence.

 When payments are settled instantly, businesses can provide products and services quicker and have simpler financial conversations with customers.
+Better cash management and simplified reconciliation are key.
+RTPs use ISO 20022 data standards to carry detailed remittance information (invoice numbers, references) along with the payment, automating accounts receivable (AR) reconciliation for businesses.

 Payment services everywhere talk about fast payments, immediate payments, and instant payments.
 Some are used interchangeably for real-time payments, but most “fast” payments are not RTPs.